 Description

 This session, which assumes no prior knowledge of the topic, considers what we mean by coloniality and an anti-colonial approach.
-We will explore why deepening our understanding of the field is relevant to health justice/equity and practice interrupting and replacing colonial logic.
+Together we will deepen our knowledge of why coloniality is relevant to food and nutrition practice and education and how to offer an alternative.

-By the end of the course learners will be able to:
+By the end of the course learners will likely be more able to:

 • Identify what is meant by coloniality